macloo/python-beginners/web_scraping/README.md

 ```bash
 PS> env\Scripts\activate.bat
 ```
+Note: The command on Windows might be different, depending on what you are using.
+The uppercase S is necessary.

 **Important:** You should now see `(env)` at the far left side of your prompt.
 This indicates that the **virtualenv** is active.
 Example (Mac OS/bash):